-This method is more accurate than the one worked out according to your LMP but, again, it’s based on averages, in this case the average size of unborn babies at each stage.
-And just as some little ones are bigger than others at birth, some are naturally bigger or smaller than others at 12 weeks’ gestation.
+This method is more accurate than the one worked out according to your LMP.
+Again, it’s based on averages, in this case the average size of unborn babies at each stage.
+Just as some little ones are bigger than others at birth, some are naturally bigger or smaller than others at 12 weeks’ gestation.

 The other problem is that not all women are offered dating scans, many don’t have a scan until close to 18 weeks.
 Scans up to 12 weeks’ gestation accurately predict an EDD, but after 13 weeks they’re only accurate to within about two weeks.

 What to do once you’ve got your due date